bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

          - ``reorder`` by any column.
          - ``search`` using the searchbox to filter by any column.
 This box allows you to search by the name of the feature (e.g. bleeding will show all features including bleeding) but in addition it will return any feature that contains such word in its description.
 For instance, you can use it to find skin, lung, chest, blood/bleeding related features.
-         - ``explore`` more information through the + dropdown.
+         - ``explore`` more information through the dropdown button (+).
          - ``export`` the table to any of the available formats.

 .. raw:: html